-Note: This article was originally published on December 6, 2018 and is being republished on November 8, 2019.
+Note: This article was originally published on December 6, 2018 and was republished on December 6, 2022.

 New Delhi: The Archaeological Survey of India’s (ASI’s) 2003 claim that there is evidence of a temple under the Babri Masjid doesn’t enjoy consensus, even among members of the group that conducted the dig.